 ii.
-BCTC Education Building (Phase I): DSA approval was received in May and two months earlier than expected.
+BCTC Education Building (Phase I): DSA approval was received in May 2021, two months earlier than expected.
 The architect provided the FF&E presentation.
-Prequalifying is complete and will be reviewed this week then submitted to the BOT in June.
-After BOT approval the bid packages will be sent out and will be ready for August BOT approval.
-The CEQA report will be posted for 30 day public review then presented to the August BOT instead.
+Prequalifying is complete and was reviewed and submitted to the BOT in June.
+After BOT approval the bid packages were sent out, the project is in the bidding phase, bids are due on July 20, 2021 and will be ready for August BOT approval.
+The CEQA report was posted on June 15, 2021 for a 30 day public review and runs until August 4, 2021.